This situation has happened countless times in my classes:

 If you fit into the description of risk factors above, I'd strongly recommend you start doing some research and discussing your situation with your doctor.

-* Royal Collage of Obstetricians and Gynaecologists, UK.
+* Royal College of Obstetricians and Gynaecologists, UK.

 Helen Plass is a Pre & Postnatal Fitness Specialist, and Yoga Instructor, working with women and their birthing partners to achieve a comfortable, healthy & happy journey into Pregnancy, birth and Motherhood.
-Check out The Club @ NurtureMamas, the fabulous Monthly Online Membership club preparing you for an incredible Pregnancy & Birth journey.
-She is a mother of three boys, all birthed naturally, and is known for her very practical & non-judgmental approach to pregnancy and the crazy times of motherhood.
-Check out all her communication at NurtureMamas.com, and if you are in Ireland, her local business MumandBaby.ie
+Check out all her communication at NurtureMamas.com.